synergy2411/mar-22-brillo/training_reference.md

 - Deleting User
 : Posts created by User should be deleted
-: Comments created by user should be deleted
+: Comments created by other users on the Post should also be deleted : Comments created by same user should be deleted
 : User should be deleted

+- Implement Update Operation
+: updatePost(id : ID!, data : UpdatePostInput)
+: updateComment(id : ID!, data : UpdateCommentInput)